sean-mobeus/mobeus-rag/backend/refactor_guide.md

  4. Update `routes/chat_routes.py` imports and calls accordingly.
  5. Test chat endpoints end‑to‑end.

- ### Phase 3: Speech Recognition & Audio
+### Phase 3: Voice Commands & Audio
- 1. Locate voice‑to‑text and turn detection code in `realtime_chat.py`.
+1. Locate voice‑to‑text, turn detection, and voice command logic in `orchestrator.py` and `realtime_client.py`.
- 2. Extract those pieces into `speech_recognition/recognizer.py`.
+2. Extract speech recognition into `voice_commands/recognizer.py` and command detection into `voice_commands/commands.py`.
 3. Extract streaming logic into `audio/streaming.py` and provider abstraction in `audio/provider.py`.
- 4. Connect `speech_routes.py` and `audio_routes.py` to the new modules.
+4. Connect `voice_commands_routes.py` and `audio_routes.py` to the new modules.
- 5. Validate audio/speech workflows with sample audio.
+5. Validate audio, speech, and voice command workflows with sample audio.

  ### Phase 4: Memory Service
  1. Identify in‑memory or database context code in `memory/` or in `routes` files.